Black and White Paint by Numbers Kits — Portraits, Animals and Urban Scenes

 What Black and White Adds By Subtracting

-Black and white painting is one of the oldest aesthetic decisions in visual art.
-Removing color is not a constraint — it shifts what the eye does.
-Color leads attention toward the brightest, most saturated parts of an image.
-With color stripped away, attention falls on shape, line, light, and form.
-The image reads differently.
-This is why certain subjects gain genuine power in monochrome rather than just losing their colors.
+Black and white is one of the oldest aesthetic decisions in visual art.
+Removing color isn't a constraint; it changes what the eye does.
+Color pulls attention toward the brightest, most saturated parts of an image, and with color gone, attention falls on shape, line, light, and form.
+The image reads differently, which is why certain subjects gain real power in monochrome instead of just losing their color.

-Portraits gain emotional weight.
-A face in black and white reads more serious, more reflective, more timeless than the same face in color — the gallery-portrait tradition, and the reason black and white photography has been the medium of choice for character studies for over a century.
+• Portraits gain emotional weight.
+A face in black and white reads more serious and more timeless than the same face in color, the gallery-portrait tradition, and the reason black and white photography has been the medium of choice for character studies for over a century.

-Animals and wildlife gain magnetism through their gaze.
-With color removed, the eye of a wolf, horse, or lion becomes the focal point of the image rather than its coat pattern.
-The result reads as fine-art wildlife photography rather than decoration.
+• Animals and wildlife gain magnetism through the gaze.
+With color removed, the eye of a wolf, horse, or lion becomes the focal point rather than the coat pattern, and the result reads as fine-art wildlife photography rather than decoration.

-Urban scenes and architecture gain a noir mood.
-Skylines, city streets, and architectural lines become graphic compositions of light and shadow.
-Modern minimalist interiors built around white walls and natural materials carry this aesthetic naturally.
+• Urban scenes and architecture gain a noir mood.
+Skylines, city streets, and architectural lines become graphic compositions of light and shadow, and modern minimalist interiors built around white walls and natural materials carry this look naturally.

 A custom photo kit produces some of the strongest black and white paintings in the catalog.
-Family portraits, pet photographs, and wedding images render with surprising depth in grayscale — the shades pull out the contrasts and contours that color sometimes flattens, and the mood of the original photograph carries into the painted canvas.
+Family portraits, pet photographs, and wedding images render with surprising depth in grayscale, since the shades pull out contrasts and contours that color sometimes flattens, and the mood of the original photo carries into the painted canvas.
 The Custom Paints by Numbers Kits Online page covers the photo submission process.
-For animal subjects, the Paint by Numbers Animals catalog includes several designs originally rendered in monochrome alongside the broader colored collection.
+For animal subjects, the Paint by Numbers Animals catalog includes several designs originally rendered in monochrome alongside the colored collection.

 Painting Black and White: Order Matters

-The main technical challenge of a monochrome kit is in the order you paint, not in brushwork.
+The main technical challenge of a monochrome kit is the order you paint in, not the brushwork.
 A finished black and white painting depends heavily on which sections you complete first and which you save for last.

-Work through the mid-grays next.
-These are the largest sections by area on most black and white designs, and they sit between the dark anchors you have already placed and the highlight whites you will paint last.
-Soft brushwork at the borders where one shade meets the next builds the depth a monochrome painting needs.
+• Work through the mid-grays next.
+These are the largest sections by area on most designs, sitting between the dark anchors you've placed and the highlight whites you'll paint last.
+Soft brushwork where one shade meets the next builds the depth a monochrome painting needs.

-Save white for last.
-White paint is the most demanding of the palette on a numbered canvas because the printed guidelines show through clearly underneath.
-Two thin coats covers them properly — one thick coat leaves the numbering visible and looks rushed.
-Let the first coat dry fully before applying the second.
-Painting white last also means surrounding darker areas have dried by then, so any stray white stroke crossing a border can be cleaned up without staining a section that was meant to stay dark.
+• Save white for last.
+White is the most demanding color on a numbered canvas, because the printed guidelines show through underneath.
+Two thin coats cover them properly, while one thick coat leaves the numbering visible and looks rushed; let the first coat dry fully before the second.
+Painting white last also means the surrounding darker areas have dried, so any stray white stroke across a border can be cleaned up without staining a section meant to stay dark.

 Related Collections